reddcoin-project/rdddb/README.md

 ## License

-Package btcdb is licensed under the liberal ISC License.
+Package rdddb is licensed under the liberal ISC License.